nicktfranklin/IndependentClusters/README.md

 # Compositional Clustering Demo

-This is a demonstration of a reinforcement learning model that generalizes components of task structure independently.
+This is a demonstration of a reinforcement learning model that generalizes components of task structure independently, for the forthcoming paper *Compositional clutering in task structure learning* (Franklin & Frank, *Plos Comp Bio*, 2018).
 A preprint of accompanying these demonstrations is available on bioRxiv: (https://www.biorxiv.org/content/early/2017/10/02/196923)

 When an simple, artificial agent, such as a Q-learner, encounters a new